FOTMarut/j2a-extract/README.md

 # J2A-extract
 Jazz Jackrabbit 2 Anims.j2a file extractor and importer for Python 2 and 3

-Created by Stijn, modified by VioletCLM and Marut.
+Created by Stijn and VioletCLM, modified by Marut.
 Compatible with Python 2.6+ and Python 3.0+

 ## Usage